 Gun rights and gun control are topics that come up often these days.
 It can be hard to find good resources that present multiple viewpoints on issues like this, and provide quotable sources.

-An excellent electronic resource is Opposing Viewpoints Resource Center in Context.
-It provides links to articles, videos and audio files from multiple viewpoints (you will need a library card # and PIN in order to access this electronic resource from outside of the library).
+An excellent electronic resource is Opposing Viewpoints in Context.
+It provides links to articles, videos and audio files from multiple viewpoints (you will need a library card # and password in order to access this electronic resource from outside of the library).

 L.A.R.G.O.
 Lawful and Responsible Gun Owners and the N.R.A.
 National Rifle Association both support gun ownership in America.
 The Brady Campaign to Prevent Gun Violence and The Violence Policy Center both work to reduce gun violence.
 The Violence Policy Center is also a good resource if you’re looking for statistics related to gun violence (including drive by shootings and suicide).